python/cpython/Doc/library/re.rst

       >>> re.sub(r'\sAND\s', ' & ', 'Baked Beans And Spam', flags=re.IGNORECASE)
       'Baked Beans & Spam'

-   The pattern may be a string or an RE object.
+   The pattern may be a string or a :class:`Pattern` object.

    The optional argument *count* is the maximum number of pattern occurrences to be replaced; *count* must be a non-negative integer.
 If omitted or zero, all